YisuiTT/Mobius/README.md

   </tr>
   <tr>
     <td>
-      <p>Prompt: A lone wolf stands atop a snowy hill, howling beneath a starry sky in a frozen forest.
-The sound echoes through the trees, its call clear and haunting as the wolf's breath turns to mist in the cold air.</p>
+      <p>Prompt: A lone wolf stands atop a snowy hill, howling beneath a starry sky in a frozen forest...</p>
     </td>
     <td>
-      <p>Prompt: A majestic dragon soars through the sky, its massive wings outstretched against the fiery colors of a setting sun.
-The dragon’s scales gleam with each powerful stroke of its wings, while the sky...</p>
+      <p>Prompt: A majestic dragon soars through the sky, its massive wings outstretched against the fiery colors of a setting sun...</p>
     </td>
     <td>
-      <p>Prompt: A cat stretches lazily in the warm sunlight streaming through an open window, its fur glowing in the golden light.
-The soft rays gently warm its body as it shifts position, settling back down with a contented purr.</p>
+      <p>Prompt: A cat stretches lazily in the warm sunlight streaming through an open window, its fur glowing in the golden light...</p>
     </td>
   </tr>